troessner/articles/lessons_learned_from_some_of_the_best_ruby_codebases__part1.md

   def self.call(name = DEFAULT_NAME)
     new(name.to_sym)
   end
-  # ...
+  # snip
 end
 ```

-We define a singleton method called "call" that takes a name and returns an instance of *Procto*.
+We define a singleton method called *call* that takes a name and returns an instance of *Procto*.
 (Using the same "include a kind-of class as module trick" *Concord* used above).

 How does the constructor look like?